BlockchainLabsNZ/bankorus_contracts_audit/audit/README.md

 It has subsequently been shared publicly without any express or implied warranty.

-Solidity contracts were sourced from our Github repository at [BlockchainLabsNZ/bankorus_pre](https://github.com/BlockchainLabsNZ/bankorus_pre)
+Solidity contracts were sourced from client's R&D team, and stored at [BlockchainLabsNZ/bankorus_pre](https://github.com/BlockchainLabsNZ/bankorus_pre)

 We would encourage all community members and token holders to make their own assessment of the contracts.